MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Business Requirements Modelling Subject Outline.md

 performance in the assignment.

-In the week 6 tutorial each group will give a 5 minute in-class presentation of their work in progress
+In the week 6 tutorial each group will give a 5 minute in-[[class]] presentation of their work in progress

-and receive further feedback from their tutor in preparation for submission.
+and receive further [[feedback]] from their tutor in preparation for submission.

 Additional information about the Case Study and detailed assessment criteria and other details will

-be provided in the assignment specification.
+be provided in the assignment [[specification]].

 The recommended word limit for this assignment is maximum 1000 words excluding diagrams,